IamLizu/sockmanage/README.md

 const socketManager = new SockManage({ redis: redisClient });
 socketManager.setup({ io });

+// Assuming top-level await is supported, otherwise wrap the following line in an async function await socketManager.initialize();

 io.on('connection', (socket) => {
     // You be getting the userId from anywhere, it doesn't matter where you get it from